 Are you interested in a career that offers excellent prospects for creative work, professional recognition and financial reward?
-Are you a strong communicator?
+Are you fascinated by economic news and the stock markets?
 Are you good at breaking down complex material into simple terms?
 Then you should pursue a Bachelor of Business Administration degree in Risk, Insurance and Financial Services at the University of North Texas.

 With a B.B.A. degree, you may find employment as a(n):

-Our rigorous curriculum gives you an in-depth understanding of areas related to life and property insurance and financial services.
-Armed with this knowledge, you will have a competitive advantage over other new hires and be on the fast track into an upper-level position.
+Our rigorous curriculum gives you an in-depth understanding of areas related to risk management, insurance and financial services.
+Armed with this knowledge, you'll have a competitive advantage over other new hires and be on the fast track into an upper-level position.

-Scholarships sponsored by the department are available to help you pay for your education.
-Information about these scholarships is at www.cob.unt.edu/students/scholarships.
-Our students have also earned scholarships awarded by local chapters of the Chartered Property Casualty Underwriters Society, Risk and Insurance Management Society, and the Insurance Council of Texas.
+Scholarships sponsored by the department are available to help you pursue your education.
+Our students have also earned scholarships from local chapters of the Society of Chartered Property and Casualty Underwriters, the Risk and Insurance Management Society, and the Insurance Council of Texas.

-The student-led Risk, Insurance and Financial Services Club works closely with industry leaders in the Dallas-Fort Worth region and Texas to offer you real-world opportunities.
-You can interact with industry professionals at the club’s numerous functions and networking events.
+Our program is home to the Beta Zeta Chapter of Gamma Iota Sigma, a student-led professional fraternity that works closely with industry leaders in the region and state to offer you real-world opportunities.
+You can also interact with industry professionals at the organization's numerous functions and networking events.

-The College of Business, which is one of the nation's 20 largest business schools, is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750, Tampa, Fla.
-33602-5730; telephone 813- 769-6500).
+The College of Business, one of the nation's 20 largest business schools, is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
+33602; telephone 813- 769-6500).
 This means the college meets or exceeds strict academic standards for excellence in education.

-Our new, eco-friendly Business Leadership Building accommodates 8,000 students and promotes interaction among students, faculty and industry leaders.
-The building — which is seeking LEED Gold certification — contains 24 classrooms, team study rooms and a state-of-the-art general access computer lab.
-This helps distinguish us as a leader in business education.
+The Business Leadership Building reflects our commitment to preparing future business leaders and promotes interaction among students, faculty and industry leaders.
+The facility — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
+This building distinguishes us as a leader in business education.